plone/training/docs/plone-deployment/plone-docker-images.md

 Repository available at https://github.com/plone/plone-zeo/.

-Installs a ZEO database server.
+Provides a ZEO database server for your container based Plone CMS Stack.
+This allows you to scale to multiple backends without a relational Database like PostgreSQL or MySQL to store the content data.